Island Rail Corporation

 Island Rail Corp has identified a variety of freight traffic and ALL rail traffic helps significantly reduce and keep excess heavy commercial vehicle traffic off of our already congested Island highways.
 On the passenger side, IRC supports intercity passenger service between Nanaimo, Victoria, and Courtenay, as well as higher frequency rail service on the South Island in the busy and largely populated CVRD and CRD regions.
 IRC envisions operating seasonal revenue-producing tourist trains as well between strategic Island Corridor points of interest.
 All passenger and freight rail services help keep excess passenger and commercial vehicle traffic off of our strained Island highway links.
 Rail service, passenger and freight, will remain operating reliably in any and all extreme weather conditions; much to the contrary of our highway system.

 This is a commonly misunderstood question.
-The underlying corridor land the railway tracks are on is indirectly publicly owned by the people of Vancouver Island and managed by the ICF in trust.
+The underlying corridor land the railway tracks are on is indirectly publicly owned by the people of Vancouver Island and presently managed by ICF in trust.
 However, the railway tracks themselves are private property as they remain an essential part of any active rail operation.
 Therefore, for the general public, the simple answer is yes; active railway tracks on Vancouver Island are private property.
 As such, trespassing on active Island Rail Corridor tracks can legally be enforced by the RCMP under the federal Railway Safety Act of Canada.
 Do not trespass on active Island Rail Corridor tracks for reasons of legality and the safety of yourself and others.
 Public use of a designated trail or pathway within the Island Corridor right of way is of course permitted with clear separation from the railway tracks themselves and with appropriate signage indicating recreational use.

 Island Rail Corridor infrastructure upgrades will be funded as part of a Public Private First Nations Partnership (PPFP) or P3 with costs shared largely by the Private Sector and additional funding provided by both Federal and Provincial levels of government.